 Also take note of the broker’s portfolio of franchisors.
 They should have partnerships with elite franchisors that have been extensively vetted and have proven track records of success.

-They tell you that you don’t need your own lawyer or accountant.
+They tell you that you don’t need your own lawyer or accountant

-Experienced brokers get to know a lot about the ins and outs of buying and selling franchises in Canada and get to be pretty good at understanding things like tax implications, paperwork etc. Even so, they should never encourage you not to do your own due diligence.
+Experienced brokers get to know a lot about the ins and outs of buying and selling franchises in Canada and get to be pretty good at understanding things like tax implications, paperwork, etc. Even so, they should never encourage you not to do your own due diligence.

 It is highly recommended to use any and all experts that you deem appropriate during your due diligence process.
 You may want to hire a qualified accountant, for instance, to help you assess the financials of the opportunity you are considering.
 Your franchise consultant should be able to provide you with valuable resources and contacts to help you get started.

-They use high-pressure sales tactics.
+They use high-pressure sales tactics

 Most franchise consultant services are at no cost to clients.
 The franchisors they work with pay the fee when a successful match is made and the individual invests in the franchise, similar to an executive recruiter.
 High-pressure sales tactics, therefore, should be a red flag.

 The consultation process is about finding the best fit for you.
-You may even discover that business ownership is not the right option for you, and an educated “no” is better than an uneducated “yes” when it comes to investing into a franchise.
+You may even discover that business ownership is not the right option for you, and an educated “no” is better than an uneducated “yes” when it comes to investing in a franchise.